kuzzleio/documentation/src/core/1/guide/guides/essentials/real-time/index.md

 ![kuzzle-pub-sub](./pub-sub.png)

-Subscription to a room is done via the [realtime:subscribe](/core/1/api/api-reference/controller-realtime/subscribe) method, it takes 3 parameters that will be used to define a specific room:
+Subscription to a room is done via the [realtime:subscribe](/core/1/api/api-reference/controller-realtime/subscribe) method.
+It takes 3 parameters, used to describe a specific room:
  - name of an index,
  - name of a collection,
  - subscription filters contained in the `body` of the request.

 ::: info
-In order to use Kuzzle in Pub/Sub mode only, the index and collection do not need to physically exist in the database (e.g. be created in Kuzzle via the <a href="/core/1/api/api-reference/controller-index/create">index:create</a> and <a href="/core/1/api/api-reference/controller-collection/create">collection:create</a> methods of the API).
+In order to use Kuzzle in Pub/Sub mode only, the index and collection do not need to physically exist in the database (e.g. created in Kuzzle via the <a href="/core/1/api/api-reference/controller-index/create">index:create</a> and <a href="/core/1/api/api-reference/controller-collection/create">collection:create</a> methods of the API).
 <br/>
 These information are only used to define an ephemeral room between several customers.
 :::